perl-5.36.0

 ファイルは、同じ名前で 2 回読み込まれることはないことに注意してください。

-The file must return true as the last statement to indicate successful execution of any initialization code, so it's customary to end such a file with 1; unless you're sure it'll return true otherwise.
+Historically the file must return true as the last statement to indicate successful execution of any initialization code, so it's customary to end such a file with 1; unless you're sure it'll return true otherwise.
 But it's better just to put the 1;, in case you add more statements.
+As of 5.37.6 this requirement may be avoided by enabling the 'module_true' feature, which is enabled by default in modern version bundles.
+Thus code with use v5.37; no longer needs to concern itself with this issue.
+See feature for more details.
+Note that this affects the compilation unit within which the feature is used, and using it before requiring a module will not change the behavior of existing modules that do not themselves also use it.

 If EXPR is a bareword, require assumes a .pm extension and replaces :: with / in the filename for you, to make it easy to load standard modules.
 This form of loading of modules does not risk altering your namespace, however it will autovivify the stash for the required module.